dakk/bitcoinml/README.md

 - Script (script execution, common pattern recognizer)
 - Tx (In, Out, Witness)
 - Varint (CompactSize)
+- Network parameters (for BTC, XTN and BCH)

 ### Segwit
 The library is now fully compatible with segwit transactions (from version 0.3.0).
 The parser automatically recognizes